jstetich/PortlandHarborToxics/Graphics/Final_Graphic_3.md

 The function pivot\_wider accepts two data columns, and handles them intelligently, but the default names are awkward here.
-We use “rename\_at only so we don’t have to exaclty match the default name by using”rename()".
+We use “rename\_at only so we don’t have to exactly match the default name by using”rename()".

 ``` r